sadownik/Capstone-Snake/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Addressed Rubric Points
+Below is a list of Rubric Points and how each one was addressed in the program.

+1. `The project demonstrates an understanding of C++ functions and control structures.`
+  * THx

+2. `The project accepts user input and processes the input.`

+3. `The project uses Object Oriented Programming techniques.`

+4. `Classes use appropriate access specifiers for class members.`

+5. `Class constructors utilize member initialization lists.`

+6. `The project makes use of references in function declarations.`